211 N. Main Street, Farmerville, Louisiana

 $5000 Benefactor

 You may send a check to the museum at 211 N. Main St., Farmerville, LA 71241.
-OR, to make your donation via PayPal or credit card, click on the red “DONATE” button at upper right of this page.
+OR, to make your donation via credit card, click on the red “DONATE” button at upper right of this page.
 THANK YOU!

 Union Museum of History and Art - Discovery Place depends on the public for support in order to continue serving the people of this community.
 We ask that you give a gift to your community by making a tax-deductible “Friends of the Museum” donation at any of these suggested levels, or in the amount of your choice.